-2.5.2 Access to the Grievance Mechanism
+2.4.1 Access to the Grievance Mechanism

-The herders will need to remain as stakeholders in the Project SEP for the implementation of the Project and will have access to the Grievance Mechanism should any issues need to be raised.
+Any subsequently observed users of the site will have access to the Grievance Mechanism should any issues need to be raised.
 Issues will be dealt with on a case-by-case basis.
+These will be posted on signboards at access points into the site, and areas around the Project boundary.